Nexa-Developers/wormhole-icco/anchor-contributor/README.md

 We manage compile-time constants with environment variables found in `test.env` and `devnet.env`.
 When it comes time to deploy to mainnet, make a corresponding `mainnet.env` file.
 If you inadvertently source these files outside of any of the provided scripts, you can run `. unset.env` to unset all these variables.

+## Deploy Solana Contributor

+run anchor build it will give you a deploy command.
+Before doing that, you need to run `anchor keys list`.
+It gives a programId.
+Copy that value and put it in lib.rs `declare_id`. anchor build again and then run the deploy command.